-Something can always interfer with your plan.
 There could be a major staff turnover that disrupts your sales target.
 A big competitor could move into town.
 Or a pandemic could interrupt your business model.
 Maybe a personal relationship sidelines your career plans.
-What if an injury halts your professional sports intentions.
-These are not remote possibilities – they are common occurances!
+What if an injury halts your professional sports intentions?
+These are not remote possibilities – they are common occurrences!

-If you believed everything you hear, you’d think flying by the seat of your pants is a bad thing.
+If you believe everything you hear, you’d think flying by the seat of your pants is a bad thing.
 It’s irresponsible, right?
 It means that you’re making it up as you go along.
-Unless you want to give up when you face an obstacle, learn how to fly by the seat of your pants successfully: Here are the basics a hang glider pilot uses to fly:
+Unless you want to give up when you face an obstacle, learn how to fly by the seat of your pants successfully.
+Think of your goals as moving targets or else you’ll have a problem setting goals.
+Here are the basics that a hang glider pilot uses to fly:

 - Don’t confine your planning to what you know or assume.
 Leave lots of room for surprises.